 will be removed, and the job will be done right and completely - - the

-Fluid should be used within two years.
+Fluid should be used within one year of purchase.
 If fluid is green or yellow-green,

 discard and obtain fresh fluid.